 Clear Zoom App Cache Data

-Sometimes, corrupted app cache data can also prevent the Zoom server from establishing a connection with your device, causing error code 104103.
+Sometimes, corrupted app cache data can also prevent the Zoom server from establishing a connection with your device, causing the error code to pop up.
 Here is how you can clear the Zoom app cache on your mobile devices to resolve the code:

 iPhone: